PythonRSAS/pythonrsas.github.io/_posts/2022-09-15-1-Topological-sort-and-cycle-detection.md

 # Cycle detection

+A complete topological ordering is possible if and only if the graph has no directed cycles, that is, if it is a directed acyclic graph.

 Khan's algorithm of topological sort can be used for cycle detection.
 If there is a cycle in the graph then result will not include all the nodes in the graph, result will return only some of the nodes.
 To check if there is a cycle, you just need to check whether the length of result is equal to the number of nodes in the graph, n.